Last night I had the pleasure of going to my friend’s – Stephen Webber’s – movie premiere at Grauman’s Chinese Theater.

-He was part of this movie called Re:Generation (the premiere was part of Grammy week).
-In the movie, five well-known DJs are given different genres of music and told to mix them with their current styles and create something new.
-A bunch of cool artists helped the DJs out – LeAnn Rimes, Erykah Badu, Yasiin Bey (formerly Mos Def), and Stephen Webber was the one who worked with DJ Premier.
+He was part of this movie called Re:Generation.
+(The premiere was part of Grammy week.)
+In the movie, five well-known DJs are given different genres of music, and told to mix them with their current styles – creating something new.
+A bunch of artists helped the DJs out – LeAnn Rimes, Erykah Badu, Yasiin Bey (formerly Mos Def), and Stephen Webber worked with DJ Premier.

 The movie was interesting and funny.
 Stephen had his own little posse (that I was happy to be a part of) at the premiere.
 We all clapped and hollered when he came onscreen.

 I finally got to meet his super friendly, beautiful, lovely wife, Susan.
 His daughters (who are also very lovely) were there as well.
-I had met one of them (Aubrey) before, up in Portland a couple of years ago, but it was nice to see them all together as a family unit.
+I’d met one of them (Aubrey) before, up in Portland a couple of years ago.
+But it was nice to see them all together as a family unit.
 They’re so adorable.
-His girls just love him so much.
-(It reminded me of the way I am around my dad.)

-I watched Stephen work it on the red carpet before the show, and once we were in the auditorium, not surprisingly he knew everyone.
+I watched Stephen work it on the red carpet before the show.
+Once we were in the auditorium, not surprisingly he knew everyone.
 (He’s just so gosh darn popular!)

-I ended up going home fairly early in the night ‘cause I wanted to make sure I still got enough rest before the big Palm Springs weekend coming up (you know, coming off of injury and all.
+I ended my awesome night fairly early – banking lots of rest before the big Palm Springs weekend coming up.
+(You know, coming off an injury and all.
 I know.
 Yawn.
 I’m just boring and full of excuses.)
 I’m pretty sure the Webbers (and many others) partied ’til the break of dawn (as they should’ve!).